fr4iser90/canna/README.md

-# Cannabis-Calendar
+# Plant-Calendar
-Cannabis-Calendar-DB , see your plants with informations like strain , growtime, harvest etc. If we grow, and collect enough data, we can provide estimated yield etc.
+Plant-Tracker-DB – Keep track of your plants with information like strain, growth duration, harvest time, and more.
+As more data is collected, it can also be used to estimate potential yields.